email4-dev/.github/faq.md

 # FAQ

+## Altcha is not working, responses arrive already expired or expire too soon (less than a minute)

+Make sure your server's time is correct.
+Install an NTP daemon if you don't have one already, and restart the docker containers.

 ## Why make a SaaS version?
 Why isn't the X feature free?

 Money, we have families to raise.
 The FOSS version has been carefully assembled to enable individual and small business use where multi-tenancy, advanced logging, and analytics are not crucial.